 Universal consists of city walk which is an area dedicated to restaurants and shops, plus 2 theme parks; Universal Studios and Universal Islands of Adventure.

 Both parks offer incredible thrill rides such as the Mummy and Rip Ride Rocket, exciting water rides and something for the little ones; namely the Woody Woodpeckers KidZone.
 You’ll find yourself walking through Springfield and eating a Krusty Burger or drinking a Duff beer, before heading off to Diagon Alley, where you can watch fire breathing dragons and meet the night bus conductor.

 There’s so much to do here we’d find it difficult to write it all down, each day is different and you don’t know what character you’ll end up meeting as you walk around.

 Keep an eye out for the special events as these could mean that you’re not eligible for entry if you have a basic ticket.
-We would recommend checking out these events which include Halloween Horror Nights and the Mardi Gras.
+We would recommend checking out these events which include Halloween Horror Nights and the Universal Studios Mardi Gras Parade.
 They bring their own exciting attractions and on Mardi Gras nights they have special performers such as Diana Ross and Jessie J.

 Sadly not everyone has heard about this amazing park, but Gatorland has been an Orlando staple since 1949.

 The 110-acre theme park and wildlife preserve gives you the opportunity to see thousands of alligators and crocodiles.
 Don’t worry they’re all safely located in a secure breeding marsh, but you have the opportunity to see Gator Wrestling (yep that’s someone wrestling a gator), Gator Jumparoo (and yep that’s gators leaping for meat), plus up close encounters (you know where we’re going with this).